-Romanian assets of CEZ – over 1 billion euros12.
-June 2020. / SEE Energy News
+Romanian assets of CEZ – over 1 billion euros, SEE Energy News

 Last September, Czech energy company CEZ launched a market test for the sale of its assets in Romania.
 CEZ aims to sell all of its seven companies, in line with the new strategy previously approved by the parent company.
 CEZ has estimated the aggregated equity of its Romanian subsidiaries at 1.07 billion euros and it is expecting to get a minimum bid of 1 billion euros for those assets.

 Earnings before interest, taxes, depreciation and amortization (EBITDA) generated by the companies subject to sale is around 124 million euros, while the aggregated net profits are significantly lower, namely around 37.6 million euros.

 The two wind farms (with installed capacity of 347.5 MW and 252.5 MW) account for nearly two-thirds of the total value of the CEZ assets in Romania: 654 million euros of combined equity.
 They also generate half of the aggregated EBITDA or 58 million euros.
 The stake in electricity distribution company CEZ Oltenia, which produces 50.8 million euros of EBITDA, is valued at 385 million euros.
 The three smaller CEZ companies in Romania are CEZ Vanzare (electricity supplier, valued at 18.6 million euros), TMK Hydroenergy Power (operates 22 MW in small hydropower plants, valued at 9.5 million euros) and the holding company, valued at 8.25 million euros.